The Sky’s the Limit 2015 Hiking Challenge #14

 This is it!
-Our very last Sky’s the Limit Challenge point!
+Our very last Sky’s the Limit Challenge point in 2015!
 Another day out in the woods with my eldest son right down the road in… Voluntown?
-Okay, Voluntown is decidedly not “right down the road at all.
+Okay, Voluntown is decidedly not “right down the road” at all.

 I often say that I can do CTMQ because I am centrally located in West Hartford, and nowhere in Connecticut is too far away.
 And it’s true, but there are some towns that are simply a pain in the butt for me to drive to.
 Wilton, Sherman, Sterling, and Voluntown spring to mind.
 And even so, I can get to all of them in under 90 minutes.
 In fact, I can get to Voluntown in just under an hour, so it’s not that bad at all.

 By the way, that drive down 138 off of I-395?
 What’s up with that?
 Why all the dilapidated package stores and closed down gas stations?
 Sure, Hartford and Bridgeport and New Britain and Waterbury and Bristol all get dumped on for vacant buildings and stuff, but it’s time to put Voluntown into that conversation.
 138 near I-395 is not the prettiest of drives.

 But all of that is quickly forgotten when one turns onto the smaller roads in the Pachaug State Forest.
 It is stunningly beautiful in some areas.
 Almost primeval in some ways, with massive stands of (not-dead-yet) hemlock, red pine, and white pine.
 I love it down there.

 And on this beautiful day, I loved it even more.
 While Mount Misery is on the Nehantic/Pachaug Trail, I’d never been up it before.
 It’s cool that the TSTL challenge got me to a few new-to-me places.